Luis Valdez Returns to Campus for Book Signing at CSUMB World Theater

 Followed by Book Signing (books will be available for purchase at the event)

-In-Person Event, Registration Required
+In-Person Event, Registration Required (registration link disabled following event)

 Dr. Christine Fernandez, CSUMB Assistant Professor of Spanish, will facilitate the conversation with Luis Valdez and UC Santa Cruz Professor of Dramatic Literature Michael M. Chemers, editor.